-I have a sister.
-She’s a cop.
-When I see her, I wave wildly and jump up and down and she pretends not to know me.
+My roller-skating sister is now an RCMP corporal.
+When I see her, I wave wildly and jump up and down, while she pretends not to know me.
 But you can’t escape your genes.
-(See vegetable gardening, above.)
+(See also vegetable gardening, above.)

 I went to the University of Victoria, which I loved.
 There were rabbits, and gorgeous creative writing classrooms lined with glass, and wise teachers, and fun and wonderful roommates who mostly still speak to me, and pubs, and theatres, and non-fiction writing workshops that I still remember.